Chief eLearning Officer of Univerity of Missouri

 Associate Teaching Professor of Civil, Architectural, & Environmental Engineering

 Dr. Thomas has taught engineering classes at Missouri S&T for 23 years.
 He experiments with teaching methods and educational media.

 Pierre Laclede Honors College

 Stephanie Walter serves as the Assistant Principal of Curriculum and Instruction for Mizzou Academy.
 She holds a University of Missouri BS Ed in Secondary Language Arts and completed her MS Ed in Creative Arts in Education through Lesley University.
 Throughout her 20+ years of teaching, Stephanie has taught in public, private, and blended classrooms, meeting students from all over the world and encouraging them as they evolve as writers and learners.
 Stephanie is passionate about curriculum development, teacher support, and fostering student success.

 Director of Library Operations & Scholarly Communication at Curtis Laws Wilson Library

 Michelle Whitacre is an assistant professor in the Department of Teacher Education at Lindenwood University.
 She has a certification in Instructional Design from the Online Learning Consortium, and her current research focuses on utilizing technology to enhance teacher education.
 She is passionate about educational equity and seeks to design learning experiences for teacher candidates that nurture innovation and professional creativity.

 Director of Course Design & Technology

 University of Missouri-Columbia

-Dr. Danna Wren is the director of Educational Technologies, which provides instructional design and development support for all MU faculty.
+Dr. Danna Wren is the director of Course Design & Technology, which provides instructional design and development support for all MU faculty.
 She also regularly teaches a course on curriculum development in higher ed and enjoys working with different facets of curricular planning at MU.